edbzn/blog/content/blog/layout-components-angular/index.md

 date: '2019-11-16T12:13:45.573Z'
 ---

 When building JavaScript applications we usually separate components in different layers, each one responsible of its own concern.
-You've certainly hear about presentational components, container components, or the less well known, layout components?
+You've certainly heard about presentational components, container components, or the less well known, layout components?

-> Let me try to explain to you, what is a layout component in Angular, and how to build modular applications using this technique.
+> Let me try to explain, what is a layout component in Angular, and how to build modular applications using this technique.

 Layout components are used to hold common layout composition.
-This design enables you to reuse layouts across different parts of your application.
+This design enables to reuse layouts across different parts of your application.
 It will also simplify underlying components and enforce the single responsibility principle.

 ## The view layer architecture

-The schema below illustrates the component three using a layout component.
+The schema below illustrates the component tree using a layout component.
 Layout components are realizable using the nested `<router-outlet>` technique.

 ![layout schema](./layout-component.png)